- Oops!Something went wrong.Please try again later.

 CyrusOne in Focus

-Headquartered in Dallas, CyrusOne (CONE) is a Finance stock that has seen a price change of 40% so far this year.
-The data center operator is paying out a dividend of $0.5 per share at the moment, with a dividend yield of 2.7% compared to the REIT and Equity Trust - Other industry's yield of 4.1% and the S&P 500's yield of 1.84%.
+CyrusOne (CONE) is headquartered in Dallas, and is in the Finance sector.
+The stock has seen a price change of 0.86% since the start of the year.
+The data center operator is paying out a dividend of $0.5 per share at the moment, with a dividend yield of 3.03% compared to the REIT and Equity Trust - Other industry's yield of 4.03% and the S&P 500's yield of 1.78%.

-Taking a look at the company's dividend growth, its current annualized dividend of $2 is up 8.7% from last year.
-In the past five-year period, CyrusOne has increased its dividend 5 times on a year-over-year basis for an average annual increase of 13.31%.
+Looking at dividend growth, the company's current annualized dividend of $2 is up 4.2% from last year.
+In the past five-year period, CyrusOne has increased its dividend 5 times on a year-over-year basis for an average annual increase of 10.55%.
 Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-CyrusOne's current payout ratio is 55%, meaning it paid out 55% of its trailing 12-month EPS as dividend.
+CyrusOne's current payout ratio is 57%, meaning it paid out 57% of its trailing 12-month EPS as dividend.

-CONE is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2019 is $3.55 per share, which represents a year-over-year growth rate of 7.25%.
+Looking at this fiscal year, CONE expects solid earnings growth.
+The Zacks Consensus Estimate for 2020 is $3.97 per share, representing a year-over-year earnings growth rate of 9.37%.

 From greatly improving stock investing profits and reducing overall portfolio risk to providing tax advantages, investors like dividends for a variety of different reasons.
 However, not all companies offer a quarterly payout.